 Use a secure and unique password

 Make sure your password is unique compared to all your other passwords online in general.
-If you have multiple accounts with the exact same password, if one of those passwords gets leaked, then all of your accounts with the same password will be at a huge risk.
+Having multiple accounts with the exact same password is a very bad security practice.
+If one password on one of your accounts gets leaked, then all of your accounts with the exact same password will be at a huge risk.
 Play it safe, use a unique and strong password for all your accounts online, not only on exchanges.
-Preferably, a password with 40 characters, both uppercase and lowercase characters, numbers, and symbols.
+Preferably, a password with 40 characters, with uppercase and lowercase characters, numbers, and symbols.

 Activate Google Authenticator

 NOTE: Make sure to back up your 2FA codes somewhere offline, to retain access to your exchange accounts if ever you lost or broke your mobile phone.
-If you lost or broke your phone without any backups, you will be required to send various documents to Binance or exchanges in general, to prove that you are indeed the owner of the account.
+If you lost or broke your phone without any backups, you will be required to send various documents to Binance for you to be able to prove that you are indeed the owner of the account.
 Sometimes they will even require you to answer questions like:

 - When was your account registered?